-Cochrane is an international not-for-profit and independent organization, dedicated to making up-to-date, accurate information about the effects of healthcare readily available worldwide.
+Cochrane is an international non-profit and independent organisation, dedicated to making up-to-date, accurate information about the effects of healthcare readily available worldwide.
 It produces and disseminates systematic reviews of healthcare interventions and promotes the search for evidence in the form of clinical trials and other studies of interventions.
-Cochrane was founded in 1993 and named after the British epidemiologist, Archie Cochrane.
+Visit Cochrane Website

 Our vision is a world of improved health where decisions about health and health care are informed by high-quality, relevant and up-to-date synthesized research evidence.

 Our mission is to promote evidence-informed health decision-making by producing high-quality, relevant, accessible systematic reviews and other synthesized research evidence.

 Our work is internationally recognized as the benchmark for high-quality information about the effectiveness of health care.

 Cochrane's work is based on ten key principles:

 |1||Collaboration||by fostering global co-operation, teamwork, and open and transparent communication and decision-making.|

 |2||Building on the enthusiasm of individuals||by involving, supporting and training people of different skills and backgrounds.|

 |3||Avoiding duplication of effort||by good management, co-ordination and effective internal communications to maximize economy of effort.|

 |4||Minimizing bias||through a variety of approaches such as scientific rigour, ensuring broad participation, and avoiding conflicts of interest.|